sophiemiddleton/pyfitter/documentation/code-specifics/process_py.md

 # ⚙️ `process.py` - Data Processing and Preparation

 The `process.py` file is the data pipeline module.
-It defines the main class, `AnaProcessor`, which is responsible for **reading Mu2e EventNtuples**, applying event and track **selection cuts**, and preparing the final event data for the subsequent `zfit` minimization.
+It defines the main class, `AnaProcessor`, which is responsible for **reading Mu2e EventNtuples**, applying event and event **selection cuts**, and preparing the final event data for the subsequent `zfit` minimization.

 ## 📝 `class AnaProcessor(Skeleton)`